 Patients with cancer may experience changes in their physical, cognitive and emotional well-being.
 Sometimes just doing daily activities leaves little energy for leisure, social or work related tasks.
 Occupational therapy practitioners have the knowledge and expertise to modify activities and environments to allow individuals to do the things they want and need to do to maintain their quality of life.

 At Beaumont, all therapists are licensed.
 In addition, therapists in the Cancer Survivorship Program have experience and specialty training in cancer wellness, exercise and rehabilitation care.
 These therapists have a comprehensive understanding of exercise and its direct impact on the recovery and survivorship of cancer patients.
+These specialists are graduates of or faculty members of Beaumont's accredited cancer rehabilitation clinical residency.

 Traditional physical and occupational therapy is covered by most insurance; however, reimbursement depends on your benefits program.
 Discounted programs are available for those who qualify.
 The supervised exercise program is a self-pay program with a minimal cost per session.